Rari-Capital/rari-stable-pool-contracts/API.md

 # Rari Capital Smart Contract API Documentation

 Welcome to the API docs for `RariFundManager`, `RariFundToken`, and `RariFundProxy`, the smart contracts behind Rari Capital's stablecoin fund.

-You can find out more about Rari at [www.rari.capital](https://rari.capital).
+* See `USAGE.md` for instructions on common usage of the smart contracts' APIs.
+* See [EIP-20: ERC-20 Token Standard](https://eips.ethereum.org/EIPS/eip-20) for reference on all common functions of ERC20 tokens like RFT.
+* Smart contract ABIs are available in the `abi` properties of the JSON files in the `build` folder.

 ## **User Balances and Interest**